What causes eschar? 5 possible conditions

-While an eschar wound cannot be staged in the same way most wounds can, a wound with eschar often signals a more advanced wound, typically a stage III or stage IV.
+While an eschar wound can’t be staged in the same way most wounds can, a wound with eschar often signals a more advanced wound, typically a stage 3 or 4.

-- Stage I: The skin is not broken but may be slightly red in appearance.
+- Stage 1: The skin isn’t broken but may be slightly red in appearance.
 When the wound is pressed on, the area underneath your finger will not turn white.

-- Stage II: The wound is open and/or broken.
-This may look like a blister that has ruptured or be slightly deep like a basin.
+- Stage 2: The wound is open and/or broken.
+This may look like a blister that has ruptured, or be slightly deep like a basin.

-- Stage III: This wound type has a deep, crater-like appearance down into the fat portion of the skin.
+- Stage 3: This wound type has a deep, crater-like appearance down into the fat portion of the skin.
 The tissue will typically have yellow-colored dead tissue or eschar.

-- Stage IV: The most serious wound type, a stage IV wound will likely contain some slough and be deep down in the skin.
+- Stage 4: The most serious wound type, a stage 4 wound will likely contain some slough and be deep down in the skin.
 Muscle, bone, and tendons also may be exposed due to the seriousness of the wound.

 The more advanced stages of wounds can be due to skin injury or pressure sores.
 One example is a bedsore where constant pressure on the skin affects blood flow to the tissues.
 As a result, the tissue becomes damaged and dies.
 These occur most often on the heels, ankles, hips, or buttocks.

-Eschar is caused by burning or cauterizing (to apply chemicals or heat to destroy tissue, stop bleeding, or prevent the spread of infection).
-It also occurs in pressure wounds (bedsores).
+Eschar is caused by burning or cauterizing — a method wherein you apply chemicals or heat to destroy tissue, stop bleeding, or prevent the spread of infection.
+It also occurs in pressure wounds such as bedsores.